eaglesTear/eaglesTear/README.md

 - Recent full-stack bootcamp graduate.

-- 👀 I’m ready to begin a career in web development and web application development - I'm working tirelessly to build every day in order to learn.
+- 👀 I’m ready to begin a career in web development and web application development, or HTML5 game dev.
+I'm working tirelessly to build every day in order to learn.
 I've even included a few projects from the earliest days of teaching myself web design and programming.
 It all shows a journey of making mistakes and experimenting, right up to tackling more conventional web projects.

 - 📫 I'm available for work as a junior developer, and I'm a fast learner.